-Times from Thap Cham to Ho Chi Minh City
+Train Times from Thap Cham to Ho Chi Minh City

-- The fastest train is Train #SE3 departing from Thap Cham at 22:48 and scheduled to arrive 6 hours 13 minutes later at 04:38.
+- The fastest train from Thap Cham to Ho Chi Minh City is Train #SE7 departing from Thap Cham at 10:17 and scheduled to arrive 6 hours 13 minutes later at 16:30.

-- The slowest train is Train #SE21 which departs at 19:07 is scheduled to arrive the next day in Ho Chi Minh City 8 hours 02 minutes later at 03:35.
+- The slowest train from Thap Cham to Ho Chi Minh City is Train #TN3 which departs at 19:07 is scheduled to arrive the next day in Ho Chi Minh City 8 hours 28 minutes later at 03:35.

-Buy Train Tickets to Ho Chi Minh City
+Buy Tickets from Thap Cham to Ho Chi Minh City

 Use the Search Box below to buy your train tickets from Thap Cham to Ho Chi Minh City.

-Location of Thap Cham Station
+Location of Thap Cham Train Station

-Location of Sai Gon Train Station
+Location of Ho Chi Minh Train Station

 Travel in Ho Chi Minh City

-Other than walking and renting a bicycle or motorbike (potentially hazardous options) there are three main ways you can travel around in Ho Chi Minh City:
+Other than walking and renting a bicycle or motorbike (potentially hazardous options) there are three main ways you can travel around in Ho Chi Minh City.

 - Bus: This is the cheapest way to around the city.
 Bus journeys in the city centre cost 3,000 to 10,000 VND ($0.13 to $0.44 USD).
-Bus #49 runs from the International Airport in Sai Gon to a station near the popular Pham Ngu Lao Road, takes 30 minutes and costs 40,000 VND ($1.75 USD).
+Bus #49 runs from the International Airport in Ho Chi Minh City to a station near the popular Pham Ngu Lao Road, takes 30 minutes and costs 40,000 VND ($1.75 USD).
 City buses in Ho Chi Minh City are white with a green strip at the bottom.
 Bus routes are shown on the front of each bus stating the start and finish point of the journey.

 - Motorbike Taxi: The next cheapest way to travel around Ho Chi Minh City is to take a motorbike taxi, referred to locally as a ‘moto’ or ‘xe om’.
 Trips around the city centre should cost 20,000 to 50,000 VND ($0.87 to $2.18) depending on how far you go, how good your negotiating skills are and how honest the driver is.
 Expect to be ripped off until you work out what the prices should be and how to bargain with drivers.

-- Taxi: The most expensive way to travel around Sai Gon is by private taxi.
+- Taxi: The most expensive way to travel around Ho Chi Minh City is by private taxi.
 Licensed taxi use a meter.
 Be aware that Ho Chi Minh City is notorious for its unlicensed taxis with either no meter or (even worse) a rigged meter.
 Taxis from the Pham Ngu Lao Road often charge a flat fee of 200,000 VND ($ 8.70 USD) for the journey to the airport.

 Another interesting option for local travel is to take a hydrofoil ferry to Vung Tau.
 Vung Tau is coastal area south of Ho Chi Minh City which is a popular destination for Vietnamese people to visit and spend a day on the beach.
 By hydrofoil the journey takes 90 minutes.
 The ferry service travels along the Song Sai Gon river before crossing a short stretch of open sea to reach the peninsula upon which Vung Tau is located.